 - a) The extent to which the proposal is consistent with the Estuary Estates Structure Plan Map.
-The assessment of any application must establish the means through which any proposal will implement the Estuary Estates Design and Environmental Guidelines detailed under Appendix 16.1 and the Mangawhai Design Guidelines in Appendix 25A as incorporated into Appendix 16.1. - b) The extent to which adequate access is provided to each lot. - c) Where common lots are proposed, the extent to which appropriate mechanisms are provided to ensure that all infrastructure management and maintenance requirements are sustainable. - d) The nature of proposed street frontage in terms of securing effective, safe access onto a legal road. - e) Where staged subdivision is proposed, whether all necessary infrastructure, roading, utilities, public spaces and connections to service the proposed development will be established.
+The assessment of any application must establish the means through which any proposal will implement the Estuary Estates Design and Environmental Guidelines detailed under Appendix 16.1. - b) The extent to which adequate access is provided to each lot. - Where common lots are proposed, the extent to which appropriate mechanisms are provided to ensure C) that all infrastructure management and maintenance requirements are sustainable. - d) The nature of proposed street frontage in terms of securing effective, safe access onto a legal road. - e) Where staged subdivision is proposed, whether all necessary infrastructure, roading, utilities, public spaces and connections to service the proposed development will be established.
 For the catchment of Wetlands 1, 2 and 3, a stormwater management plan shall address the best practicable option to maintain surface flow hydrology.
-Consent notices shall require stabilised roofing materials. - f) The nature of the connection to Council's reticulated wastewater system. - g) Where any existing or approved buildings are to be subdivided, the effects of the proposal in regard to meeting relevant Development Control Standards. - h) Where there are any communally owned or managed services, infrastructure or other such assets or joint responsibilities arising from any proposal; that the nature of arrangements which are proposed
+Consent notices shall require stabilised roofing materials. - The nature of the connection to Council's reticulated wastewater system. f) - Where any existing or approved buildings are to be subdivided, the effects of the proposal in regard to g) meeting relevant Development Control Standards. - h) Where there are any communally owned or managed services, infrastructure or other such assets or joint responsibilities arising from any proposal; that the nature of arrangements which are proposed ensure the on-going implementation of such arrangements whether through body corporate or similar mechanisms.

-- ensure the on-going implementation of such arrangements whether through body corporate or similar mechanisms. -) Where any subdivision adjoins an area identified as "amenity planting" and-zone-8 on the Structure Plan, whether the details of the planting have been provided and solve:and-sub-Zone-8 areas Wetland-3 an ecology management plan, including weed and pest management-controls-and-indigenous-revegetation (where appropriate), are provided and any required mechanisms for ownership and maintenance of the area.
-For the avoidance of doubt the amenity planting areas may form parts of private lots and be held in private ownership. - j) Whether the proposal utilises low impact and/or water sensitive stormwater management devices and designs, outfalls that mitigate concentrated flows and detail of any obligations for lot owners to construction and maintain such devices. - jj) The extent to which stormwater quality treatment has been provided to protect the environment from contaminants generated from the activity - Existing and probable future traffic volumes, pedestrian and cyclist volumes and effects on adjacent roads including the intersection of Molesworth Drive and Moir Street, and the intersection of Insley Street and Moir Street. - I) The design of the central watercourse within sub-precinct Stage 3A to establish stormwater conveyance, treatment opportunities, recreation links and recreated freshwater habitat - m) Sufficient firefighting water supply is available, taking into account a risk based assessment (Refer to Note 8 of 13.11.1) - n) The provision and design of reticulated supply of water (storage, reticulation, treatment and ongoing management), rainwater harvesting and appropriate water demand management (savings), including legal mechanisms (eg. consent notices) for their implementation within Residential Sub Zone 3A. - o) The extent of the proposal has regard to the assessment criteria i) to v) in Rule 13.14.4. - p) The extent to which the proposal provides connections to transport networks
+- Where any subdivision adjoins an area identified as "amenity planting" and/or any areas identified as i) enhancement planting Sub-Zone 8 on the Structure Plan, whether the details of the planting have been provided and for Sub-Zone 8 areas Wetland 3 an ecology management plan, including weed and pest management controls and indigenous revegetation (where appropriate), are provided and any required mechanisms for ownership and maintenance of the area.
+For the avoidance of doubt the amenity planting areas may form parts of private lots and be held in private ownership. - j) Whether the proposal utilises low impact and/or water sensitive stormwater management devices and designs, outfalls that mitigate concentrated flows and detail of any obligations for lot owners to construction and maintain such devices. - jj) The extent to which stormwater quality treatment has been provided to protect the environment from contaminants generated from the activity - k) Existing and probable future traffic volumes, pedestrian and cyclist volumes and effects on adjacent roads including the intersection of Molesworth Drive and Moir Street, and the intersection of Insley Street and Moir Street. - I) The design of the central watercourse within sub-precinct Stage 3A to establish stormwater conveyance, treatment opportunities, recreation links and recreated freshwater habitat - m) Sufficient firefighting water supply is available, taking into account a risk based assessment (Refer to Note 8 of 13.11.1) - n) The design and provision of a reticulated supply of water within Residential Sub Zone 3A. - The extent of the proposal has regard to the assessment criteria i) to v) in Rule 13.14.4. $\mathbf{o}$ - p) The extent to which the proposal provides connections to transport networks.